dsyme/dsyme-presentations/design-notes/ces-compared.md

 -	why F# CEs for comprehensions de-sugar the `mapConcat/`bind` operation to the `for` notation rather than the `let!` (this can confuse people approaching F# CEs from the Haskell/monad `do-notation` perspective)

+For those coming from C#, F# CEs cover the use cases corresponding to four separate C# language features: C# enumerator methods, C# async methods, C# LINQ expressions and C# 8.0 async enumerator methods (as well as many other use cases).
+Comparing the expressivity of these is not covered in this doc.

 ## Overview of F# Computation Expressions